redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/network-infra/5.2-resyncing-app/README.md

 ![ArgoCD New Resources](../.images/argocd-new-resources.png)

 ## Step 2 - Investigating the Running Automation
-In the Ansible Controller Web Inteface, select **Views** > **Jobs**, and review the jobs list.
+In the Ansible Controller Web Interface, select **Views** > **Jobs**, and review the jobs list.
 Ideally, a workflow will be running, and various jobs will be kicked off:

 ![Controller Automation Running](../.images/controller-automation-running.png)